AmyB12/Age-Recognition-Project/README.md

-#Project_Age_Detector
+Objective :

-This is to create a program using OpenCV to detect the age of a person via camera.
+To build a gender and age detector that can approximately guess the gender and age of the person (face) through webcam.